Innovative Eating Utensils for Alzheimer’s: Make Mealtime Easier

 Alzheimer’s, dementia, and other cognitive impairments can make eating and drinking a challenge for older adults.
 Coordination issues, hand tremors, or confusion caused by these conditions can make holding utensils or getting food into the mouth nearly impossible.

-One solution is to get special utensils and tableware that make it possible for seniors to eat independently.
-This might even encourage them to eat more because it would make mealtime easier and more enjoyable.
+One solution is to get special utensils and tableware that allow seniors to eat independently.
+This might even encourage them to eat more, making mealtime easier and more enjoyable.

 A company called Eatwell specifically designed tableware to: